Just before we hold the church service every Sunday we also have Adult Bible study 10am Sunday mornings at the main building.

 10am Sunday mornings we have children's classes divided by age groups and organized nursery through High School.

-Coming soon - the opportunity to study the Bible at your own pace online here at our website.
-Stay tuned for more information.
+Study the Bible at your own pace online here at our website.

 Choosing to be aware of the feelings of others; accepting one another's differences; giving people a sense of growth

 Appreciating the diversity of God's Kingdom